Hungary–Soviet Union relations

-Hungarian–Soviet relations developed in three phases.
+Hungary–Soviet Union relations developed in three phases.
 After a short period when Béla Kun ruled a Soviet Republic, the Horthy era saw an almost complete break in relations until after World War II.
 The Yalta Conference, however, created conditions that ensured political, economic, and cultural interventions by the Soviet Union in internal Hungarian politics for the 45 years of the Cold War.
 Hungary became a member of the Warsaw Pact in 1955; since the end of World War II, Soviet troops were stationed in the country, intervening at the time of the Hungarian Revolution of 1956.
 Starting in March 1990, the Soviet Army began leaving Hungary, with the last troops being withdrawn on June 19, 1991.

 First Republic and Hungarian Soviet Republic

 During the short reign of Mihály Károlyi, the fact that faith in Woodrow Wilson’s Fourteen Points had brought Károlyi nothing meant that in February of 1919 he looked to a rapprochement with the new Russian Soviet Federative Socialist Republic and its allied Party of Communists in Hungary.
 When Károlyi failed again to moderate Allied demands for large territorial cessions following the Vix Note, his Social Democratic Party would ally with the Party of Communists under Béla Kun, who would make policies based upon communications with Russian leader Vladimir Lenin.